geophile/marcel/README.md

 tuples, strings, and numbers; but also objects representing files and processes.

+Linux has extremely powerful commands such as `awk` and `find`.
+Most people know how to do a few simple operations using these commands, but cannot fully exploit them due to their reliance on extensive "sublanguages".
+By contrast, if you know Python, then you already know the language used by marcel.
+Python expressions, combined with marcel operators, allow you to do much of what can be done relying on the more obscure corners of `awk` and `find`.

 Marcel is the successor to [osh](http://github.com/geophile/osh) (Object SHell).
 Osh is based on the same ideas, but it is not a full-fledged shell;